g4bri-3l3/MooseAlto/README.md

   Always have a human review findings, especially `shadowed_rule` and anything touching the internet, before changing production policy.
 - App-ID risky-application names are best-effort, not pulled from a live App-ID database.
 Verify before trusting a "clean" result on application-based rules.
+Palo Alto updates App-ID definitions regularly via content-pack updates, so names can be renamed or added over time.
 - **Large rulesets (roughly 6,000+ rules) get noticeably slow.** The duplicate/shadow detection checks are fundamentally n^2: every rule gets compared against earlier ones.
 Zone-pair bucketing (see